w3c/wai-about-wai/_about/update.md

 * **WCAG2ICT** describes how Web Content Accessibility Guidelines (WCAG) 2 can be applied to non-web information and communications technologies (ICT).
 We are updating it to include WCAG 2.1 and WCAG 2.2. [[WCAG2ICT Overview]](/standards-guidelines/wcag/non-web-ict/) _[AG WG, WCAG2ICT TF]_

-### Defining User Requirements (AUR) <!-- and Exploring Emerging Technologies @@ add back with link to -aur page & research page-->
+### Defining User Requirements (AUR) and Exploring Emerging Technologies

 Documenting the user needs of people with disabilities helps develop standards to meet those needs.
-It also helps designers, developers, and others better understand and meet user needs in order to support accessibility.
+It also helps designers, developers, and others better understand and meet user needs in order to support accessibility. <cite>XR Accessibility User Requirements</cite> and more listed at [Digital Accessibility User Requirements](https://www.w3.org/WAI/research/user-requirements/).

 * **Natural Language Interface Accessibility User Requirements ("NAUR")** is a Working Draft.
 A natural language interface is a user interface in which the user and the system communicate via a natural (human) language.
 The user provides input as sentences via speech or other input, and the system generates responses as sentences delivered by speech, text, or another modality.
-[About NAUR](https://www.w3.org/blog/2021/10/natural-language-interface-accessibility-user-requirements-call-for-review/), [NAUR Draft](https://www.w3.org/TR/naur)  _[APA WG, Research TF]_
+[About NAUR](https://www.w3.org/blog/2021/10/natural-language-interface-accessibility-user-requirements-call-for-review/), [NAUR Editor's Draft](https://w3c.github.io/naur/)  _[APA WG, Research TF]_

+* **Collaboration Tools Accessibility User Requirements ("CTAUR")** is a Working Draft.
+It describes user needs in tools that provide support for one or more specific collaborative features.
+These features include real-time editing of content by multiple authors, the use of comments or annotations, and revision control.
+[CTAUR Editor's Draft](https://w3c.github.io/ctaur/)  _[APA WG, Research TF]_

 * **How People with Disabilities Use the Web** helps you understand user needs broadly.
 We're updating this resource and publishing new videos to go along with it.
 Previous version: [[How People with Disabilities Use the Web]](/people-use-web/) _[EOWG]_

-* **Artificial Intelligence and Accessibility Research Symposium** explored current challenges and opportunities raised by the increasing use of AI, and how ongoing AI research can leverage and hinder digital accessibility.
-We are refining the [draft AI Accessibility symposium report](https://deploy-preview-193--wai-about-wai.netlify.app/about/projects/wai-coop/symposium2/).

 ### Testing Accessibility, Evaluation Tools